 - High-quality content delivered by vetted freelancers

-- Access to a diverse group of writers with different areas of expertise, skills, and talents
+- Access to a diverse group of writers with varying expertise and talents

 - Freeing up hours of valuable time

-- Access to content strategists, marketing specialists, project managers, editors, and SEO specialists
+- Access to strategists, marketing specialists, project managers, and editors

-- Content creation that generates the right response and helps set your business apart from the competition
+- Content that generates the right response at the right time.

 This Doesn’t Have to be Overwhelming

 The content creation process doesn’t have to be overwhelming.
-Especially when you have the right resources and tools at your fingertips.
-Contact our sales team today to learn more about our freelance network and how we can help you create the highest quality content.
+Especially when you have the right resources and tools.
+Contact our sales team to learn more about our freelance network and how we can help you create the highest quality content.

 What are the main concepts of content marketing?